VNG-Realisatie/authorization-decision-log/specifications.md

 ## Sources and referencing {#source-references}

-While policy and information sources MAY be included in the log directly, this is undesirable in most cases as it introduces duplication, increases the size of the log and increase security requirements for the log by including sensitive data.
+Policy and information sources MAY be included in the log directly, but this is undesirable in most cases as it introduces duplication, increases the size of the log, and increases security requirements for the log by including sensitive data.

 To address this we describe several methods of referencing sources from the log below.

 ### Versioned sources

-In case the source of information offers the ability to 'time-travel' by providing a version at which to query then the data itself may be omitted.
+Some information sources offer the ability to 'time-travel' by providing a version at which to query.
+In such cases, the data itself may be omitted and the version can be stored instead.

 The version identifier can be a simple value, such as a string or number, or a complex object, such as an array or object containing multiple version identifiers.